 GCAM Plasma has centers that operate in Texas, California, Idaho, Arizona, and Indianapolis.
 If you choose to donate with GCAM Plasma, you can expect a pay between $25 and $30 per plasma donation, depending on certain factors.

-Residents of Canada and Mexico may also donate plasma at their center and get paid by doing so per visit.
+Residents of Canada and Mexico may also donate plasma at their centers and get paid by doing so per visit.
 GCAM Plasma company also operates and offers a loyalty program for those returning donors.

 You may visit and contact GCAM Plasma company for their requirements and operating hours.